DogeTheBeast/College_notes/CHEM 154/Unit 7/Internal Energy.md

 # Internal Energy
 Internal energy is the sum of the total energy of the particles in a system (kinetic and potential energy of the particles).
-This does not include the translations
+This does not include the translations and rotations of the whole system.

 ---
 Read also -